 eLearning is becoming more accessible thanks to alternatives such as Audio Description (AD).
-Read on to discover more about why accessibility is growing in importance in the eLearning space and how it can be used in eLearning creation authoring software.
+Read on to discover why accessibility is growing in importance in the eLearning space and how it can be used on the best online training platform.

 We’ve been using video and animation as part of blended learning programs for a while now.
 These media convey much more than the traditional narrated transcript – emotion, culture, and relatable examples of desired behavior.
 Learners are familiar with both types and they enjoy the storytelling.

 Creating video is acceptably quick and easy for everyone – just get out your smartphone.
-There’s so much great technology out there to support video and animation – Doodly for whiteboard animation, Vyond for an animated video, and there are now innovative eLearning video platforms such as uQualio® for publishing the content.
+There’s so much great technology out there to support video and animation – Doodly for whiteboard animation, Vyond for an animated video, and there are now innovative eLearning video platforms, such as uQualio Video4Learning for publishing the content.

 But, unfortunately, video and animation don’t work for everyone.